By Janice Jones, certified knitting & crochet instructor (Craft Yarn Council) — Updated Jan 2026

 While not technically a fiber characteristic, it's worth mentioning here because it is so important for beginners.

-Stitch Definition means how well you can see each stitch so that you will begin to recognize their differences.
+Stitch Definition means how well you can see each stitch, so you begin to recognize their differences.
 Equally important is being able to count your stitches.

 Counting is vital to crochet success.
-If you are creating a crochet square, you want to end up with a square and not an odd-shaped piece of fabric because you forgot to count stitches and rows.
+If you are creating a crochet square, you want to end up with a square, not an odd-shaped piece of fabric, because you forgot to count your stitches and rows.

 You will appreciate good stitch definitions in more complex patterns as your crochet journey progresses.
 It makes no sense to create a complex stitch pattern with the wrong color or texture of yarn if you can't see the beautiful stitches.